Makassan contact with Australia: Religion

 Drawing on the work of Ian Mcintosh (2000), Regina Ganter and Peta Stephenson suggest that aspects of Islam were creatively adapted by the Yolngu.
 Muslim references still survive in certain ceremonies and Dreaming stories in the early 21st century.
 Stephenson speculates that the Makassans may have been the first visitors to bring Islam to Australia.

 According to anthropologist John Bradley from Monash University, "If you go to north-east Arnhem Land there is [a trace of Islam] in song, it is there in painting, it is there in dance, it is there in funeral rituals.
 It is patently obvious that there are borrowed items.
 With linguistic analysis as well, you're hearing hymns to Allah, or at least certain prayers to Allah".

 Current situation

 Though prevented from fishing across Arnhem Land, other Indonesian fishermen have continued to fish up and down the west coast, in what are now Australian waters.
 This continues a practice of several hundred years, before such territories were declared – and some use traditional boats their grandparents owned.
 The current Australian government considers such fishing illegal by its rules.
 Since the 1970s, if the fishermen are caught by authorities, their boats are burned and the fishermen are deported to Indonesia.
 Most Indonesian fishing in Australian waters now occurs around what Australia termed "Ashmore Reef" (known in Indonesia as Pulau Pasir) and the nearby islands.

+The last Makassan known to have made contact with Australia, Mangnellai Daeng Maro, died in 1978.

+Makassan contact history has been promoted by Yolngu communities as a source of cultural pride, and by Australian Muslims to demonstrate a long-term history of presence in the country.
+In 1988, the prau Hati Marege ("Heart of Marege") made a voyage from Makassar to Arnhem Land coinciding with the Australian Bicentenary, captained by Using Daeng Rangka's great-grandson and received in Elcho Island by the local Galiwin'ku community.
+Following the voyage, a series of mutual visits occurred between Makassar and Arnhem Land's Aboriginal communities, with a number of artistic performances in the ensuing years.

+Relations with Makassans were cited as part of a native title claim to exclusive sea rights surrounding Croker Island, and the High Court of Australia partially granted the claimants' requests, providing the communities with non-exclusive sea rights in 2001.
+The judgment relied on disputed historical findings that Aboriginal communities had not refused entry by Makassans into the waters.
+A minority dissenting opinion by Justice Michael Kirby noted that the judgment had posited an obligation to "the poorly armed forebears" and "would always be unfavourable" to the communities.